-The scientific community and regulatory bodies closely monitor whether the SARS-CoV-2 virus mutates and if the vaccine will provide the protection also against new mutations.
+The scientific community and regulatory bodies closely monitor whether the SARS-CoV-2 virus mutates and if the vaccine will provide protection also against new mutations.

 Vaccine side effects

-After the vaccination, there may be headache, fatigue, or aching limbs.
+After the vaccination, there may be headaches, fatigue, or aching limbs.
 It is normal to have certain reactions after vaccination, mentioned side effects are not symptoms of the disease.
 The goal of vaccination is to learn our immune system how to fight the disease.
-This process however might have above-mentioned inconveniences.
+This process however might have the above-mentioned inconveniences.